TylorS/typed/apps/website/content/guides/ui-dom.md

 The outer button receives all semantics, events, and refs.
 The span is only presentation.
 Moving the spread to the span would move behavior away from the interactive element even though the visual result could look identical.

+## Props

+`Dom/Props.mergeProps(user, internal)` gives internal ordinary props precedence, chains event handlers, and composes refs.
+It is not object-spread-last-wins for everything.
+Internally disabled activation suppresses user click handlers for the recognized disabled markers; a native family supplies the rest of its disabled behavior.

+`renderHost` first merges `options.props` with top-level forwarded events/ref, then merges internal props. `forwardHostProps` forwards only events and ref from the options object; arbitrary top-level component inputs are not leaked as HTML attributes.
+Put class, data attributes, and ordinary host attributes inside `props`.

+`makeInternalPropsHelpers(options).property(key, fallback)` uses the fallback for null or undefined.
+False, zero, and empty string remain intentional values.
+A named component option such as `tabIndex` should control an internal tabindex rather than a competing raw prop.

 ## Events

 `Dom/Events.chainEvent(user, internal)` composes real EventHandlers or Effects.
 The user handler runs before the internal Effect, and a prevented default skips the internal behavior.
 Each handler retains its own once and AbortSignal state; capture/passive options are merged, with non-passive behavior required when prevention is requested.
 The result combines both E and R channels.